NicholasMamo/EvenTDT/docs/_sources/apd.rst.txt

 These classes go through the :class:`apd.participant_detector.ParticipantDetector` Therefore inherited classes should accept any parameters not specified in these base functions as constructor parameters.

+All APD functionality usually goes through the :class:`apd.participant_detector.ParticipantDetector`.
+This class represents APD's six steps.
+It takes as inputs the classes and calls them one after the other.

+.. automodule:: apd.participant_detector
+   :members:
+   :private-members:
+   :special-members:

 Extractors
 ==========